gnss-sdr/geniuss-place/_sp-blocks/08-acquisition.md

 complex samples, becoming the computational bottleneck of the whole process.
-A usual method to alleviate this issue is to resort to the FFT-based circular convolution, which exchanges the expensive multiplication-and-sum operation by a discrete Fourier transform, a vector product and an inverse transform, taking advantage of the efficient implementations available for such operations[^Borre06].
+A usual method to alleviate this issue is to resort to the FFT-based circular convolution, which exchanges the expensive multiplication-and-sum operation by a discrete Fourier transform, a vector product, and an inverse transform, taking advantage of the efficient implementations available for such operations[^Borre06].